Anton2181/pas/docs/encoder.md

 - Use `--skip-consume` if you only want the solver output, or change `--metric` when you want the fairness charts to be based on task count vs. effort.
 - When the timeout fires before SAT4J emits a `v ...` assignment, the wrapper first issues `SIGINT` to request the best-so-far model, waits `--interrupt-grace` seconds (10s default), and only then force-kills the solver.
 Regardless of whether a model arrives, the log is preserved and the previous CSVs stay untouched so you can rerun with a longer limit.
 - Follow up with `python3 summarize_results.py` to print the headline objective, penalty counts, and load extremes pulled from the refreshed CSVs.
 This keeps "what's our current best?" checks to a single command.
 - Use `python3 run_weight_experiments.py --plans plans.json` when you want to try multiple weight tweaks in parallel.
-Each plan writes artifacts under `experiments/<plan>/` (including per-plan bar/Lorenz charts), and the harness now emits cross-plan penalty/load bar charts plus a best-of summary (fewest penalties and most even load) so you can quickly tell which mix helps most.
-The repository ships with a starter `plans.json` that exercises common axes:
+Each plan writes artifacts under `experiments/<plan>/` (including per-plan bar/Lorenz charts), and the harness now emits cross-plan penalty/load bar charts plus a best-of summary (fewest penalties and most even load).
+The summary charts are written even when a plan times out with no model so you always have a visual record of what ran.
+The repository ships with a starter `plans.json` that keeps every weight type present while pushing on different axes:
-  - `baseline`: control run with default weights.
+  - `baseline_full`: control run with the checked-in weights spelled out explicitly.
-  - `cooldown_relief`, `repeat_relief`, `repeat_strict`: relax or harden the Tier-1/Tier-2 ladders.
-  - `priority_push`: amplifies priority coverage and the priority-miss guard.
-  - `fairness_stronger` / `fairness_relaxed`: move Tier-6 up or down.
+  - `priority_heavy` / `priority_light`: scale `T1C`/`T2C` and `W_PRIORITY_MISS` up or down while keeping other tiers intact.
-  - `two_day_strict`: turn two-day softening off entirely.
+  - `cooldown_soft` / `cooldown_strict`: relax or harden both inter- and intra-week cooldown ladders without dropping any penalties.
+  - `fairness_push`: bump Tier-6 to spread work more aggressively.
+  - `two_day_hard`: disable the soft two-day modes entirely (hard requirement) while keeping weights defined.
-  - `both_costly`: make “Both” fallbacks rarer.
+  - `both_cost_sensitive`: make “Both” fallbacks rarer without affecting the other tiers.
-  - `cooldown_priority_only`: enforce hard cooldowns for priority families while loosening non-priority streaks.
-  - `availability_clamped`: tighten the availability-based fairness scaling window.

 ## Verifying rule combinations